sudarsan-surendralal/matsci-thesis/README.md

 to be used.
 The [figures](source/figures) folder is supposed to contain all the figures.
 The main text of your thesis is supposed to be put in the [chapters](source/chapters) folder.

+## Documentation

+Unlike regular programming languages, it's a little cumbersome to provide documentation for TeX files.
+So comments starting with the `%` symbol are useful to understand what's going on.